tormich/opstask/README.md

 # Hello

-`pleasedo.py` is a short script to update resources of dockerized application and run it using docker-compose.
+Short script to update resources of dockerized application and run it using docker-compose.

 # Requirements